leo-project/leo_erasure/README.md

 ### Decoding an object
-Decode an object with leo_jerasure's decoding functions
+Decode an object with leo_erasure's decoding functions

 #### decode/3
 ```erlang